meteofrance/mfai/README.md

 The [**NamedTensor**](../py4cast/datasets/base.py#L38) class is a wrapper around a PyTorch tensor, it allows us to pass consistent object linking data and metadata with extra utility methods (concat along features dimension, flatten in place, ...).
 See the implementation [here](../py4cast/datasets/base.py#L38) and usage for plots [here](../py4cast/observer.py)

+# Metrics

+In addition to metrics available in [**torchmetrics**](https://lightning.ai/docs/torchmetrics/stable/), we implement :
+- Criticall Sucess Index (CSI) is given by: TP / (TP+FP+FN).
+This metric, usefull in meteorology, takes into account both false alarms and missed events in a neighborhood to avoid the phenomenon of double punishment.
+- False Alarm Rate (FAR) is given by: FP / (FP + TP).
+- False Negative Rate (FNR) is given by: FN / (FN + TP).
+- Precision-Recall Area Under the Curve (PR AUC).
+This metric summarize the overall performance of a model without depending on a threshold.

 # Installation